-Our lawyers represent women who deveoped ovarian cancer or uterine cancer from talcum powder products, including Johnson & Johnson's Baby Powder, Shower-to-Shower Powder and other talc products.
+Our lawyers represent women who developed ovarian cancer from talcum powder products, including Johnson & Johnson's Baby Powder, Shower-to-Shower Powder and other talc products.

 Talc is a clay mineral which is mined in its soft-solid form.
 It is composed of hydrated magnesium silicate.
 When crushed, it becomes talcum powder.

 In the late 19th century, Johnson & Johnson developed a scented form of talcum powder that originally was marketed to women following childbirth.
 The Company’s Baby Powder became widely popular for use on babies as well as for many women who used it themselves as a feminine hygiene product.

 Today, talc is used in various consumer products, many of them industrial in nature.
 Talcum powder may be found in cosmetics largely used on babies and by women.
 It also may be applied to condoms and diaphragms.
 The American Academy of Pediatrics advises against the use of talcum powder on babies due to the risk of respiratory problems it can cause.

 Talcum Powder Cancer Research

 Medical research studies dating at least as far back as the early 1980’s have linked talcum products to cancer in women.
 More than twenty such studies have supported these findings.
 In 2003, an analysis of available medical research revealed that women who used talcum powder products on their genitals were about one-third more likely to develop ovarian cancer than women who did not use them.